MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 - Invoke Shell Plugin using `>` (for example, `> Shell:startup` will open the Windows startup folder)
 - Do a simple calculation using calculator
 - Executing system commands
-- Getting time and date informations or coverting units
+- Getting time and date informations
+- Converting units
 - Opening web pages or starting a web search

 ## Settings